tmenguy/ha-solcast-solar/README.md

 v4.0.6
 - fixed divide by zero errors if there is no returned data
-- fixed renaining today forecast value. now includes current 30min block forecast in the calculation
+- fixed remaining today forecast value. now includes current 30min block forecast in the calculation

 v4.0.5
 - PR #192 - updated German translation.. thanks @florie1706